 The Report Is Totally Confidential

-There is an important point to remember about the contents of the entire written report, as well as any other aspects you learn about during the appraisal process.
-That is the report and any other aspects of the appraisal are the property of the person who commissioned the appraisal and paid the fee, which is your client.
+There is an important point to remember about the contents of the written report, as well as any water or radon test results.
+That is that the report and test results are the property of the person who commissioned the inspection and paid the fee, which is your client.
 Your client is the one who owns the contents of that report once he has received it and paid you for your services.
 Therefore, the contents of the report is confidential information for the client only!!!
 When I say that your client "owns" the contents of the report, it doesn't mean that they own the copyrights to the report text.
 It means that the information and data in the report is the property of the client for their use in evaluating the subject property.

-Many times a Realtor or seller will ask you for a copy of the appraisal report or about other aspects that you evaluated.
+Many times a Realtor or seller will ask you for a copy of the inspection report or the lab test results for water and/or radon.
 Don't give it to them without the client's consent!!!

-Many times a Realtor or seller to the transaction will ask you for a copy of the appraisal report or ask you about some of the other aspects that you evaluated during your appraisal.
+Many times a Realtor or seller to the transaction will ask you for a copy of the inspection report or the lab test results for water and/or radon, or for other details about the report.
 Don't give the report nor any information about the report to them without the client's consent!!!
 That's a very important point that I will repeat to make sure you don't forget it: Don't give the report nor any information about the report to them without the client's consent!!!
 It's none of their business to see what's in the written report unless the client wants them to see it.
-The client may want to negotiate with the seller on some items you noted during your appraisal and report.
+The client may want to negotiate with the seller on items you noted during your inspection and report.
 If the report gets into anyone else's hands, then it can diminish the client's negotiating position.
 It's similar to playing poker.
 You wouldn't show your hand to other players of the game, would you?

 If you send a copy of the written report to a Realtor or seller, then you can weaken your client's position.
 Your client's position is weakened because the third party will know what's in the report.
 You should also make your client aware of this when you book the job over the phone and at the job site.
 Tell your client about the poker game analogy so that you dump it back into their lap.
 This way the client makes the decision as to who gets any additional copies of the written report.

 There's another reason why you don't want to send a copy of the written report to any dishonest Realtors.
 The reason is that the written reports have a very nasty habit of floating around when they're not in your client's hands.
-You don't want your report ending up in someone else's hands, especially not another appraisal company.
-If you're an "A to Z Appraiser" then you have to worry about your competitors trying to steal your ideas and information that they find in your written reports.
+You don't want your report ending up in someone else's hands, especially not another inspection company.
+If you're an "A to Z Home Inspector" then you have to worry about your competitors trying to steal your ideas and information they find in your written reports.